Parish Share is the common pot of money used to support ministry and mission in each parish across the Diocese of Bristol.

 This year, where possible, we have made the decision to go paperless with our Parish communications.
 The decision comes as part of our communication strategy, which is designed to align to our ‘Transforming Church.
 Together.’ strategy’s vision, mission and values.
 Our transformative programme of work seeks to ensure that the diocese and its parishes become environmentally and financially sustainable.
 We believe that responding to the climate crisis is an essential part of our responsibility to safeguard God's creation and achieve a just world, which makes our Net Zero targets very important to us.
 With this in mind, all resources have now moved online.

-Last year, we held a webinar to answer your Parish Share calculation queries (20 minute presentation followed by 20 minute Q&A), which may still be of use to you.
+In 2023, we held a webinar to answer your Parish Share calculation queries (20-minute presentation followed by a 20-minute Q&A), which may still be of use to you.

 Your Parish Share request holds more information about the context and expectation of your individual parish.